Orchard Vets Pandemic Update

 Thank you for your patience

-It is likely that our new way of working will have to be in place for several more months so we appreciate your understanding during this time.
-The well-being of our patients is still our priority and by making these changes we can continue the important veterinary care of your pets while protecting our more vulnerable clients from unnecessary risk
+We aim to return to a more normal way of meeting with clients at our surgeries as soon as possible.
+It is likely, however, that our present way of working will have to be in place for a while yet, so we appreciate your understanding during this time.
+The well-being of our patients is still our priority and by making these changes we can continue the important veterinary care of your pets while protecting our more vulnerable clients from unnecessary risk.